Fire safety in historic and listed buildings

 Due to the construction of these old buildings, a small fire can escalate very quickly and spread through hidden voids and cavities, frequently accelerated by features such as wood panelling.

-Request a Fire Safety Officer visit
+Contact a Fire Safety Officer

-Surrey Fire and Rescue Service work with building owners and managers to reduce the likelihood of these fires happening by providing on-site advice.
-The information we gather during these visits helps us to pre-plan a response should an emergency occur and make sure the right resources are deployed immediately.
+Surrey Fire and Rescue Service work with building owners and managers to reduce the likelihood of these fires happening by providing advice.

 Further information